modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	- Technological applications: radar, surgery, welding, surveying, microscopy, measurement of time and length and of the velocity of light, experimental verification of Lorentz transformations, detailed examination of the structure of atoms, molecules, or solids, as well as nonlinear optics.
 	- Maser action for acoustic waves will be produced if molecules are sufficiently coupled to an acoustic field and appropriate excitation can be obtained to meet the threshold condition.

-**In 1981** "for their contribution to the development of laser spectroscopy".
+To Schawlow "for their contribution to the development of laser spectroscopy".
 (Half of the Prize was shared with Nicolaas Bloembergen and the other half was awarded to Kai M. Siegbahn "for his contribution to the development of high-resolution electron spectroscopy").

 !!! tip "1981 Physics Nobel Prize awarded to Schawlow."